A Patient’s Experience with a Mesothelioma Clinical Trial

 “Many physicians simply are unaware of clinical trials that might benefit their patient,” said Dr. Judy Stone, an infectious disease doctor who as both led and participated in clinical trials.
 “Further, with the increasing pressure to see patients more and more quickly, they simply don’t have the time to engage in lengthy discussions with patients.”

 Because of the great divide between mesothelioma research and primary care physicians, patients with the aggressive cancer may not have a chance to join a clinical trial that may extend their lives.

 The solution: Increased mesothelioma awareness must be a priority among physicians, and mesothelioma patients need to seek a mesothelioma specialist for treatment.

-Joining a clinical trial might be the most important step a mesothelioma patient can make.
+Joining a clinical trial might be the most important step a mesothelioma patient can take.
 It often is a leap of faith that goes well beyond one’s own best interest.

 It’s what makes progress possible.
 It’s what fuels the engine of hope.
 It’s what creates the optimism for the future.

-Dr. Claire Verschraegen at the University of Vermont Medical Center says one of the first things a patient tells her after she suggests clinical trials is, “You want me to be a guinea pig?”
+Dr. Claire Verschraegen at the University of Vermont Medical Center says one of the first things patients tell her after she suggests clinical trials is, “You want me to be a guinea pig?”